Roy693/--ertuno-app---/README.md

 ## 🚀 Project Overview
 - **Name**: ERTUNO
-- **Vision**: A scalable, AI-powered platform that blends live messaging with trusted professional services marketplace
+- **Vision**: The Holy Site of Holding Treasure - Where the future of connections, traders, and deals finds its sacred home
+- **Tagline**: The ultimate platform that holds the dreams of endless possibilities
 - **Core Features**: Live Messaging, service request marketplace, professional verification, mobile-first design

 ## 🌐 URLs